 Doula services are available through BCBSRI for Commercial members only.
 There is no member cost share for doula services as they are offered through a Care Management Program.
-This includes but is not limited to; all deductibles (both HSA compatible and non-HSA compatible deductible plans) as well as any coinsurance and/or copayments that a member may have under their plan.
+This includes, but is not limited to; all deductibles (both HSA compatible and non-HSA compatible deductible plans) as well as any coinsurance and/or copayments that a member may have under their plan.

-For self-funded employer groups, doula services will be effective beginning upon the group's 2022 renewal, as elected by the employer group.
+For BCBSRI self-funded employer groups, doula services will be effective beginning upon the group's 2022 renewal, as elected by the employer group.
 Please note that self-funded employer groups/benefit plans may elect to exclude doula services or elect to include doula services at an alternative effective date.
+Check benefits for each member seeking to obtain doula services.